About This Guide

 Select Position and Team – Assign a role and Team to organize employees effectively.

-Choose Pay Profile and Pay Rate – Set their pay rate for job costing and payroll tracking.
+Choose Pay Profile and Pay Rate – Set their pay rate for job costing.

 Adjust Optional Settings – Configure restrictions like disabling clock-ins from cell phones if needed.